demisto/content/Packs/RadwareCloudServices/README.md

 is still active, or when an ongoing attack status has changed.
 The generated security event includes the information relevant to the specific attack or security breach.

-See the documentation bellow for the configuration required for each event type you wish to collect into Cortex XSIAM.
+See the documentation below for the configuration required for each event type to collect into Cortex XSIAM.

 ## Collect Radware Cloud WAAP Service Access Logs